Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

     7. Run "Solution" -> "Run C/RTL Cosimulation".
 In the popup window select Okay.

-Running Cosimulation involved a cycle accurate RTL simulation which should now should now show you the latency in clock cycles for the chosen parameters which are a 16x16 matrix.
+The Vitis HLS Cosimulation runs a cycle accurate RTL simulation which shows the actual latency in clock cycles.
+In the test bench the matrix is a 16x16.

 </details>